-It is your responsibility to make sure you apply to renew your Manager's Certificate before it expires.
-If your certificate expires you will need to apply for a new Manager's Certificate.
+It is your responsibility to make sure you apply to renew your manager's certificate before it expires.
+If your certificate expires you will need to apply for a new manager's certificate.

-Along with your application form, you will also need to complete and attach a renewal questionnaire [PDF, 4.9 KB].
+Along with your application form, you will also need to complete and attach a renewal questionnaire [PDF, 5 KB].

 If your records are on file within the Christchurch District you will be sent a renewal application form, questionnaire, and invoice before your certificate expires.
 This will be sent to the last postal address the Council’s Alcohol Licensing Team has for you.
 If you have not received your renewal invoice and questionnaire, please contact Alcohol licensing for a copy.

 It is your responsibility to make sure your renewal application (which must also include the completed questionnaire and fee payment) is received on time.

-Your Manager's Certificate cannot be renewed after it has expired.
+Your manager's certificate cannot be renewed after it has expired.
 If your certificate expires, you will need to apply for a new one and your application will be dealt with as a new application.
 Note: All application fees are non refundable.

-If you have received a conviction since your Manager's Certificate was last renewed or issued, the Alcohol Licensing Inspector and Police may require a shortened renewal period and/or a suspension of your licence.
+If you have received a conviction since your manager's certificate was last renewed or issued, the Alcohol Licensing Inspector and Police may require a shortened renewal period and/or a suspension of your licence.

 They will still be offering the new LQC under the Sale and Supply of Alcohol Act 2012.